 - Good hygiene.

-Topical and oral azole therapies all give a clinical and mycological cure rate of over 80% in uncomplicated acute vaginal and vulval candidiasis.
+Both topical and oral azole therapies give a clinical and mycological cure rate of over 80% in uncomplicated acute vaginal and vulval candidiasis.
 Personal preference, availability and affordability will affect choice.

 For a single episode